What is a pension?

 Types of pension plans

 Workplace Pension Plan – did you know you might be able to participate in a workplace pension plan?
 These plans receive and invest contributions from employers and in many cases, employees.
 In Ontario, there are two types of benefits offered by registered pension plans: defined benefit and defined contribution.
+A defined benefit plan provides a specified payment amount in retirement.
+A defined contribution plan invests contributions in funds and other securities over time to save for retirement.

 Our Top Tips